ttkorhonen/e3pages/docs/kb/training/workbook/5_e3_modes.md

 ## No source code - configuration files!

-By design, e3 modules typically have no source code in their repositories.
+By design, e3 wrappers typically have no source code in their repositories.
 Instead, they consist of configuration files, utility scripts, and other necessary files to build and to load the module functionality.
 This is what allow us consistent building of environments from source code, modules, applications, kernel drivers, etc., which in turn can be hosted elsewhere.

 :::{note}
-It should be noted that an e3 module **can**, however, hold source code.
+It should be noted that an e3 wrapper **can**, however, hold source code.
 This is known as *local mode*, and will be discussed more in-depth later.
 :::

 As descrbied in [Chapter 3](3_module_versions.md), an e3 module wrapper links to a specific commit in a source repository.
 This allows us to build, for example,